WDTW (AM): Easy Listening and Oldies

 In 2005, 1310 became WDTW, owned by Clear Channel Communications.
 The station featured a progressive talk format.
-The station's call letters temporarily changed to WWWW on July 24, 2006 as part of a station swap between Clear Channel Communications and Cumulus Media in the Ann Arbor and Canton, Ohio markets.
-On September 15, 2006, the call letters were changed back to WDTW.
+The station's call sign temporarily changed to WWWW on July 24, 2006, as part of a station swap between Clear Channel Communications and Cumulus Media in the Ann Arbor and Canton, Ohio markets.
+On September 15, 2006, the call sign were changed back to WDTW.

 On January 21, 2010, WDTW's network, Air America Media, filed for Chapter 7 Bankruptcy and ceased live programming the same night.
-Reruns of Air America's programming continued to air until January 25 at 9 PM Eastern Time.
+Reruns of Air America's programming continued to air until January 25 at 9 pm Eastern Time.
 After that, WDTW had to find other programs.

 Donation to Minority Media

 On December 11, 2012, Clear Channel announced it would donate WDTW to the Minority Media and Telecommunications Council (MMTC), as part of the Ownership Diversity Initiative between Clear Channel and the MMTC.
 The MMTC did not announce any specific plans for the station.

-On December 14, 2012, it was revealed that the MMTC donation applied only to the license of the station, as Clear Channel announced that WDTW would cease broadcasting at midnight on December 31, 2012.
+On December 14, 2012, it was revealed that the MMTC donation applied only to the license of the station, as Clear Channel announced that WDTW would cease broadcasting at midnight on December 31.
 The station's antennas and transmitter facilities near the intersection of I-94 and Telegraph Road in Taylor were dismantled shortly afterward.

 Spanish-language programming

 In 2014, the MMTC chose to resell WDTW to Pedro Zamora, who owns several Spanish-language radio stations and a promoter specializing in Spanish-language musicians, for $100,000.
 After the sale, WDTW reconstructed its broadcast facilities, a process that had an estimated cost of around $1 million.
 In April 2016, the station officially re-launched as La Mega Detroit 1310.
-Zamora entered into arrangements with TSJ Media (which operates La Mega stations in other markets) to assist in WTDW's operations.
+Zamora entered into arrangements with TSJ Media (which operates La Mega stations in other markets) to assist in WDTW's operations.
 The station was operated out of TSJ's facilities in Columbus, Ohio, while WDTW completed the build-out of its studio in Taylor, Michigan, and hired full-time staff members.
 TSJ's owner Josh Guttman stated that he also planned for WDTW to pursue Spanish-language broadcast rights to local professional sports teams, as TSJ had successfully done in Ohio.

-On July 21, 2017, WDTW activated a low-powered FM translator on 107.9 FM in Detroit, W300DI.
+On July 21, 2017, WDTW activated a low-powered FM translator on 107.9 MHz in Detroit, W300DI.
 That year, the station also dropped the La Mega brand in favor of La Z 1310.